jennicign/ClimateWins-Python-Machine-Learning/README.md

 ### Objective

-To evaluate the viability of using machine learning models to meet the client's needs, focusing on predicting climate change consequences and analyzing hospital readmissions.
+To evaluate the viability of using machine learning models to meet the client's needs, focusing on predicting climate change consequences.

 ### Requirements